 - Crush strawberries.
 Can use potato masher, fork or muller to crush strawberry.

-- In a large bowl combine the berries, sugar and lemon juice.
-(Be Sure To Use An Extra Large Bowl As The Jam Will Bubble Up In The Cooking Process! and could overflow if bowl is to small)
+- In a large bowl combine the berries, sugar, pectin and lemon juice.
+(Be Sure To Use An Extra Large Bowl As The Jam Will Bubble Up In The Cooking Process and could overflow if bowl is to small)

 - Heat strawberries in microwave for 5 minutes.
 Then in increments of about 2 minutes.
 This is to avoid the jam overflowing.
-Cook for about 11 to 14 minutes.
-For frozen strawberries about 14 because of extra moisture and for fresh about 11 until thicken.
+For fresh strawberries cook for about 11 to 14 minutes until thicken.
+For frozen strawberries it will take longer to thicken.
+Between 14 - 18 minutes because of extra moisture.

 - Let the jam cool off completely.
 The jam will thicken as it cools.
 Transfer to a clean jar and store in the refrigerator for up to two weeks.